 A menu of 4 investment options is available including 3 Diversified options and a Cash option.
-While limited performance history is available for this product, the Balanced option outperformed the SuperRatings Index over the 12 months to 30 June 2015.
+While limited performance history is available for this product, the Balanced option underperformed the SuperRatings Index over the 12 months to 30 June 2016.

 Fees are lower than the industry average across medium and large account balances, while less competitive for those with small account balances.
-Members are entitled to 2 free switches between investment options each financial year, while an exit fee applies for lump sum payments.
+Members are entitled to 2 free investment switches each financial year, while an exit fee applies for lump sum payments.

-CSCri provides reasonable levels of flexibility with a choice of 4 payment frequencies.
+CSCri provides reasonable levels of flexibility with a choice of 5 payment frequencies.
+Members with more than one investment option can nominate the proportion of, or order in which, payments are to be drawn from each option.
 Beneficiary options are comprehensive, including both binding and non-binding nominations, as well as reversionary pensions and child nominations.
 A transition to retirement income stream is also available to members.